Photographing Greenland: Light and Color

 This Photo Is Actually A Study In Color

-We can further explore the color in this image by separating it into two components: the color of the subject and the color of the light.
+We can further explore the color in this image by separating it into two components, as follows:

 The brightly painted wooden houses and the relationships between the colors of the houses really draws the eye for someone, like me, who grew up in a world with more conservative color schemes.